USB-C: Regulations for compatibility

 In 2021, the European Commission proposed the use of USB‑C as a universal charger.
 On 4 October 2022, the European Parliament voted in favor of the new law, Radio Equipment Directive 2022/2380, with 602 votes in favor, 13 against and 8 abstentions.
-The regulation requires that all new mobile phones, tablets, cameras, headphones, headsets, handheld video game consoles, portable speakers, e-readers, keyboards, mice, portable navigation systems, and earbuds sold in the European Union and supporting wired charging, would have to be equipped with a USB‑C port and charge with a standard USB‑C to USB‑C cable by the end of 2024.
+The regulation requires that all new mobile phones, tablets, cameras, headphones, headsets, handheld video game consoles, portable speakers, e-readers, keyboards, mice, portable navigation systems, and earbuds sold in the European Union and supporting wired charging, would have to be equipped with a USB‑C port and charge with a standard USB‑C cable by the end of 2024.
 Additionally, if these devices support fast charging, they must support USB Power Delivery.
 These regulations will extend to laptops by early 2026.
 To comply with these regulations, Apple Inc. replaced its proprietary Lightning connector with USB‑C beginning with the iPhone 15 and AirPods Pro second generation, released in 2023.
-A first modified iPhone having USB‑C connector was the result of a hack by Ken Pillonel.

-In late December 2024, new EU regulations took effect, mandating USB‑C charging ports for all small and medium-sized electronic devices sold in the EU, with laptops to follow by 2026.
+In late December 2024, new EU regulations took effect, mandating USB‑C charging ports for all small and medium-sized electronic devices sold in the EU, with laptops following on 28 April 2026.
 These rules were aimed at reducing waste and saving €250 million annually for consumers.
 Apple, which initially opposed the changes, had since adopted USB‑C for its products.
 Additionally, consumers can opt not to receive a new charger with their device.